 It is also possible to reach Japan by sea.
 The southern area of South Korea is surprisingly close to the Japanese archipelago, and regular ferries bus sea-voyagers back and forth between the Korean city of Busan and Hakata Passenger Ferry Terminal (southern island of Kyushu), Shimonoseki Kokusai Terminal (southern point of Japan's main island) and Osaka Port International Ferry Terminal in west Japan.
 The price of a ticket really depends on the longevity of your sea-legs.
 High-speed ferries can transport you from Hakata to Busan in a swift three hours and is priced around 13,000 yen; however a journey to Osaka on the more laid-back Kampu Ferry takes a full twelve hours, but more wallet-friendly at under 10,000 yen.

 If you happen to be visiting Japan's larger neighbor of China, it is also possible to ferry over to the land of the rising sun in around three days.
 Ferries run once a week from Shanghai and connect with the ports of Osaka and Kobe in west Japan and Nagasaki and Fukuoka on the southern island.

 While direct cruises to Japan are rare, once you have arrived, there are a number of options for circumnavigating the Japanese islands—including stop-offs in Korea and China—on the waves.
 Here are some options : Princess Cruises: Cruise schedules ,Cruise Compete: Cruise plans , Celebrity Cruises: Cruise plans

-All information is correct as of January, 2018.
+All information is correct as of the time of writing.
 Independent research is always advised for the most up-to-date and relevant information.